 A good treatment program is multi-disciplined in nature, embodying a holistic mindset that employs various treatments and modalities that work synergistically off of the other to create a solid foundation for you to build your recovery upon.

 Detoxing From A Holistic Perspective

 Sobriety doesn’t occur only due to a singular event or intervention, rather it is a culmination of steps that works a person towards a healthier, drug-free life.
 Seeking treatment is the first step, however, once you’re enrolled in our care, detoxing from your substance of abuse is where our program begins.

 Contrary to what some people may think, detox does not simply address the physical ramifications of an addiction, though this is certainly the predominant focus.
-Rather, detoxification occurs on all the levels that damage occurred—physically, mentally, emotionally and spiritually.
-In order for treatment to have a lasting effect, we need to not only cleanse your body, but to remove the lingering negative effects that the drugs or alcohol had on your psyche.
+Rather, detox occurs on all the levels that damage occurred—physically, mentally, emotionally and spiritually.
+In order for treatment to have a lasting effect, we need to not only cleanse your body but to remove the lingering negative effects that the drugs or alcohol had on your psyche.